 In typesetting, any text for which the type specifications vary from those that are typically used, such as the use of an unusual point size or typeface.

 German design school which influenced many type designers and graphic artists.

 An optical device to redirect a beam of light in two or more directions.
-A color scannner splits the input light into red, green and blue light beams and directs each to a PMT.
+A color scanner splits the input light into red, green, and blue light beams and directs each to a PMT.
 The output beam splitter separates the light into as many as ten beams, one to each modulator.

 The adjusting of spacing of type in order to correct the justification.